 At the outset the band were managed by Vince Silver, who secured several dates around the Bournemouth area including the Royal Ballrooms in Boscombe and the Pavilion Ballroom, where on 29th August 1969 they supported The Who.
 Impressed, their front man, Roger Daltrey, invited the band to his Jacobean pile, Holmhurst Manor in Berkshire where they recorded six demos, but the tapes remained in the can after he embarked on a lengthy tour of America with The Who to promote their new opus Tommy.
 Buoyed by the attentions of rock royalty, they joined the thriving club and university circuit supporting Yes and Caravan at the Civic Ballrooms in Dunstable, Genesis at the Royal Holloway College, T. Rex at the Roundhouse, Dagenham, Family at the Marquay Club in Torquay, May Blitz, Juicy Lucy and Blonde on Blonde at London’s Temple Club and on one occasion they shared an incongruous pairing with the veteran bluesman Son House at Mothers in Birmingham.
 Another favourite venue was the Marquee Club in Wardour Street, where they mingled with Argent, the Groundhogs (apparently their guitarist Tony McPhee told the band he could make a whole album out of one of their songs) and headlined over an odd-looking bunch dressed in glittery tights and daubed in makeup called Queen.

 Further opportunities to commit their music to tape came their way when Deep Purple’s producer, Derek Lawrence, booked sessions at London’s De Lane Studios with engineer Martin Birch at the controls, but yet again the tracks were shelved as the band chose not to take up an option with Purple’s management team.
 Months later they were spotted at Brunel University by Tony Calder, the man who set up Immediate Records with The Rolling Stones manager Andrew Loog Oldham in 1965.
-Calder was interested and organised a couple of full day sessions at Morgan Studios in Willesden, London under the watchful eye of producer Tony Chapman.
-The band hurriedly taped the bulk of their live set in the allotted time.
-On hearing the playbacks, they were unhappy with the finished results and asked if the album could be remixed, but Calder refused.
-They walked away fully expecting what they believed to be an inferior representation of their music to be released, but it was caught up in the collapse of Immediate.
-Apparently Calder sold his share of the company to Loog Oldham and months later the label went onto voluntary liquidation, the album was caught up in the fallout and was quietly forgotten.
-However, it wasn’t the end of the story.
+Calder was interested and organised a couple of full day sessions at Morgan Studios in Willesden, London, under the watchful eye of producer Tony Chapman.
+The band hurriedly taped the bulk of their live set in the allotted time, but on hearing the playbacks, they were unhappy with the finished results and asked if the album could be remixed, Calder refused.
+They walked away fully expecting what they believed to be an inferior representation of their music to be released, however Calder then sold his share of the company to Loog Oldham and months later Intermediate went onto voluntary liquidation.
+The album was caught up in the fallout and was quietly forgotten.

 The eight tracks are unsurprisingly dominated by Bronsdon’s Hammond and also showcases Ballam’s ‘doppler effect’ guitar, a homemade spinning speaker cab much like a Lesley cabinet used by organists.
 The standout vocal tracks are “Born to be Free” and “Extensive Corrosion”, but where the album really scores is on the three classically infused instrumentals.
 “Ants” borrows a refrain from Mozart, “Fast Decay” is based loosely on themes from Beethoven and Bach’s “Toccata and Fugue in D Minor” and “Fingal’s Cave” is a reworking of the piece of the same name from Felix Mendelssohn’s “Hebrides Overture”.
 On release Heavy Rock Spectacular quickly disappeared into the bargain bins, along with several other poor sellers that are now highly sought after by collectors.